 Convenient on-campus employment offers the advantage of a more flexible schedule, which can help to keep your work and studies in balance.
-The employment portal linked below offers job listings for on-campus (as well as off-campus) opportunities.
-We encourage you to start your search here or contact careerservices[at]digipen[dot]edu.
+The website linked below lists all available on-campus positions.

 Student employees must have valid contracts and complete all the required paperwork with the Office of Human Resources before they start working at DigiPen.
 Contact your supervisor or the Office of Human Resources for complete details.

 Employees are encouraged to utilize Direct Deposit service for secure and timely delivery of their pay.
-Employees may sign up for Direct Deposit service by providing their banking information in Employee Self Service (ESS).
+Employees may sign up for Direct Deposit service by providing their banking information in Paychex Flex.